danh-hb/hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutoial on the study website
+This is an example repository for the Git tutoial on the study website This tutorial focuses mainly on Git and use GitHub as its remote.

 This repository is built step by step in the tutorial.

-It now includes steps for GitHub
+It now includes steps for GitHub.